acdh-oeaw/generic-de-web-app/_posts/2016-08-13-part-4-xslt-transformation.md

 ## run transformation with xQuery function(s)

 To see the effects of this xslt document on one of our XML/TEI documents, we have to bring those two documents somehow together.
-In eXist-db there exists a function called **transform:transform** (see[here](http://exist-db.org/xquery/transform&location=java:org.exist.xquery.functions.transform.TransformModule&details=true) for further information) which does this for us.
+In eXist-db there exists a function called **transform:transform** which does this for us.
 What is left for us to do, is to write a litter function around transform:transform which will be triggered by eXist-db templating system, whenever the page **show.html** (our first site created by our own) will be loaded.

 To do so, add the following lines to **modules/app.xql**: